 The Denton County Thoroughfare Plan serves as a guide for the identification and implementation of long-range transportation investments in Denton County.
 Based on projected needs of the county, this plan has been coordinated with other locally adopted municipal plans and adjacent counties and regional transportation agencies.
-This plan establishes the basis, and then explores the transportation network needs and makes recommendations on transportation system plan.
+This plan establishes the basis, and then explores the transportation network needs and makes recommendations on the transportation system plan.

-Plan public Involvement
+Plan Public Involvement

 Public Involvement for the Cooke County Thoroughfare Plan involved a number of Cooke County Cities, state, local, and regional agencies, concerned citizen groups, and other stakeholders.
 Public input included stakeholder interviews, Plan Visioning Committee meetings, and a town hall meeting.
-To glean more detailed information on county issues, needs, and goals and objectives, an issues and needs and goals and objectives survey were administered to key stakeholders.
+To glean more detailed information on county issues, needs, and goals and objectives, an Issues and Needs Survey, and Goals and Objectives survey were administered to key stakeholders.
 Below is a summary of plan input.
-The Issues and Needs and Goals and Objectives surveys are available in appendix XX.
+The Issues and Needs and Goals and Objectives surveys are available in Appendix A.